mrrobotisreal/AspireToExpandTeacherDesktop/README.md

 ## Overview

-This app provides teachers with the ability manage existing and new student data, securely accept payment for classes via Stripe and Paypal, chat via instant messaging, create and share documents via Google Drive/Docs, use tools such as Google Translate and ChatGPT, conduct one-on-one classes with video/audio/screen sharing capabilities and fullscreen view (_NOTE_: support for up to 4 participants, i.e. 1 teacher and 3 students is currently being built), sending push notifications to individual students or to multiple students via student segments (i.e. send notifications to all students of a certain level, or to all students in a particular timezone, etc.) configure games for students, and more.
+This app provides teachers with the ability manage existing and new student data, securely accept payment for classes via Stripe and Paypal, chat via instant messaging, create and share documents via Google Drive/Docs and S3, use tools such as Google Translate and ChatGPT, conduct one-on-one classes with video/audio/screen sharing capabilities and fullscreen view (_NOTE_: support for up to 4 participants, i.e. 1 teacher and 3 students is currently being built), sending push notifications to individual students or to multiple students via student segments (i.e. send notifications to all students of a certain level, or to all students in a particular timezone, etc.) configure games for students, and more.

 ## Table of Contents